 Applovin Corporation (APP) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, March 31, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to AppLovin Corporation ("AppLovin" or the "Company") (NASDAQ: APP ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., April 2, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppLovin Corporation ("AppLovin" or the "Company") (NASDAQ: APP ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLOVIN CORPORATION (APP), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN APPLOVIN CORPORATION (APP), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?

-The complaint filed alleges that, between May 10, 2023 and February 25, 2025, Defendants failed to disclose to investors: (1) that AppLovin's app segment relied on the systematic exploitation of fraudulent advertising practices including 'clickjacking' and 'click spoofing'; (2) that AppLovin's advertising and e-commerce program relied on intercepting and appropriating advertising attribution credit; (3) that AppLovin employed a backdoor installation scheme to force unwanted apps on customers; (4) that as a result of the foregoing, AppLovin's revenue was falsely inflated; and (5) that, as a result of the foregoing, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+The complaint filed alleges that, between May 10, 2023 and February 25, 2025, Defendants failed to disclose to investors that: (1) AppLovin is exploiting advert data from Meta Platforms and using manipulative practices that forced unwanted apps on customers via a "backdoor installation scheme" which inaccurately inflated installation numbers, and, in turn, its profit figures; and (2) as a result, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis at all relevant times.

 Contact Us To Participate or Learn More: